basho-labs/puppet-riak/README.md

    Unmet dependencies on vanilla Debian 6.0.
 I'm probably going to have to make apt-get add a source for this OS.

+ * no such gem 'hiera-puppet' - I can't provision out of the box with Puppet 2.7, because the hiera-puppet module fails with an import error.
+   This gem should be bundled with puppet, or there ought to be a way to make the module install it.

 #### Example42